Skip to content Accessibility statement

 Option modules

-All Computer Science option modules are open to fourth and fifth year students subject to meeting module prerequisites.
-If you take a Year 4 module in Year 5, you will need an additional assessment - for example, an extra exam question with stricter marking criteria - to reach Masters Level (M-level) in Year 5.
+Most Computer Science option modules are open to students in Year 4 or Year 5 subject to meeting module prerequisites.
+If you take an option module in Year 5, you will need an additional assessment - for example, an extra exam question with stricter marking criteria - to reach Masters Level (M Level) in Year 5.
+You cannot take a module at M Level in Year 5 that you have already completed at H Level in Year 4.

 Computer Science